About the College of Health

 Associate Professor, Department of Community and Population Health; Director, Institute for Indigenous Studies

-Sean M. Daley is an applied sociocultural anthropologist and ethnographer with expertise in American Indian Studies, community-based participatory research, and cultural tailoring.
-Much of his work lies at the intersections of religion, spirituality, and health.
-He has been working with Native peoples since 1995 and has worked with Native communities in Arizona, Connecticut, Kansas, Montana, New Mexico, and South Dakota, as well several other states.
-His work has focused heavily on contemporary American Indian health, wellness, and spirituality.
+Sean M. Daley is an applied sociocultural anthropologist and ethnographer whose research lies primarily at the intersections of religion, spirituality, and health.
+Much of his work has focused on contemporary American Indian health, wellness, and spirituality.
 He has also worked in the areas of Native law and policy, identity, education, and the environment.
+He has been collaborating with Native peoples since 1995 and has worked on projects with Native communities in Arizona, Connecticut, Kansas, Montana, New Mexico, Oklahoma, and South Dakota, as well several other states.

-Prior coming to Lehigh University, Daley was a professor of anthropology and the director of the Center for American Indian Studies at Johnson County Community College in Overland Park, Kansas for 15 years.
-He is also the co-founder and the co-director of the American Indian Health Research and Education Alliance, a non-profit alliance of organizations whose mission is to partner and collaborate with American Indian peoples, nations, communities, and organizations to improve the physical, mental, emotional, and spiritual well-being of American Indians throughout the United States through quality participatory research and educational programs.
+Prior coming to Lehigh University, Sean was a professor of anthropology and the director of the Center for American Indian Studies at Johnson County Community College in Overland Park, Kansas for 15 years.
+He is also the co-founder and the co-director of the American Indian Health Research and Education Alliance (AIHREA).

-American Indian health disparities, American Indian education, American Indian social issues, sociocultural anthropology, community-based participatory research, and religion and spirituality
+American Indian health and wellness, American Indian education, American Indian legal and social issues, religion and spirituality, sociocultural anthropology, ethnography, community-based participatory research, and cultural-tailoring.